SadanandaRP/LeadManagerAutomation/README.md

 1. Run all tests (UI & API)
    bash
    mvn clean test
+   mvn clean test -DsuiteXmlFile=testng.xml

-2. Run specific test groups
+3. Run specific test groups
    If you have tagged your tests (e.g., in testng.xml), you can run them specifically: bash